-I’m currently working on a double-sided sign for Tucker Road Animal Hospital, keep an eye out for it going up real soon.
-It’s made from cold-rolled steel, which Hood River High School STEM teacher, Ryan Bahn and student, Josie Cordova have laser cut the logo into at the schools amazing metal workshop.
+I was happy to work with Julie Caldwell at Tucker Road Animal Hospital to replace her old sign with the new logo and have it illuminate at night.
+This is a double-sided sign made from cold-rolled steel, which Hood River High School STEM teacher, Ryan Bahn and student, Josie Cordova laser cut the logo into at the schools amazing metal workshop.

-From there, I welded the pieces together and then force-patina with salt, vinegar, and a black oil stain.
-The cut out parts will reveal a translucent white acrylic panel, which lights up at night.
+From there, I welded the pieces together, grind everything smooth, and then force-patina with salt, vinegar, and a black oil stain.
+The cut out parts reveal a translucent white acrylic panel, which is what lights up at night.

 Welding the puzzle pieces together